lewis-weinberger/website/about.md

 calculations on [supercomputers](https://www.hpc.cam.ac.uk/).

-After this I moved to work in the public sector as an operational researcher, where I've found I can apply all the fun analytical parts of Physics to the "real" world (or at least, a world slightly closer to home!).
+After this I moved to work in the public sector as an operational researcher, where I've found I can apply some of the fun analytical parts of Physics to the "real" world (or at least, a world slightly closer to home!).

 Outside of work, I enjoy tinkering with computers and software.